I’ll be honest with you: running has saved my life.

 Step by step.
 It takes longer, but we gain a lot of experience, we learn to react to many different situations, and it is more likely to last forever.

 Focus on the journey, not the destination.

 Courage to believe in yourself.

-I took the first photo while running through the jungle on a breathtaking Cambodian island Koh Rong Samloen while running 7,000 miles through Asia.
+I took this photo while running through the jungle on a breathtaking Cambodian island Koh Rong Samloen while running 7,000 miles through Asia.

 At that time, I already passed all of Vietnam and most of Cambodia.
 It was the fourth month of running and I knew that the most difficult time to adapt to the extremely active days is behind me.

 I knew that from now on, nothing would stop me from running the full distance.
-I felt strong, independent and confident, plus my courage and believing in myself elevated up to heaven.
+I felt strong, independent and confident, plus my courage and belief in myself elevated up to heaven.

 There is only one thing that I enjoy the same much as running, that’s teaching about the benefits of running, and how to use it for personal development.